duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/20-circuitry-voltage.md

 Q: What questions do you have?

-- Let them play around with it.
-Then let them share out answers as a class.
+Let them play around with it.
+Then, let them share out answers as a class.

 ### Main Lesson